-Through mental and spiritual skills-such In order to achieve optimal as emotion management, character development, mental toughness, and spiritual enlightenment-to nonphysical components of fitness
+Through and training, we will improve administer the list goes on and on.
+I mental and spiritual skills-such In order to achieve optimal as emotion management, character development, mental toughness, and spiritual enlightenment-to ensure they receive the appropriate enhance performance.
+Like daily issues and make improvements.
+But quantity and quality of nutrients physical training, we will embed the we need leaders to be part of the nonphysical components of fitness